ika-rwth-aachen/message_tf_frame_transformer/README.md

   <a href="https://github.com/ika-rwth-aachen/generic_transform"><img src="https://img.shields.io/github/stars/ika-rwth-aachen/generic_transform?style=social"/></a>
 </p>

-The *generic_transform* package provides a ROS / ROS 2 node(let) to transform arbitrary ROS messages to a different coordinate frame.
+The *generic_transform* package provides a ROS / ROS 2 node(let) to transform ROS messages of arbitrary type to a different coordinate frame.
+This can be helpful if you cannot or do not want to modify the source code of other ROS nodes that require your data to be valid in a specific coordinate frame.
+Simply launch the *generic_transform* node and transform arbitrary ROS message to a target coordinate frame.

 - [Installation](#installation)
 - [Usage](#usage)